ebaauw/homebridge-hue/README.md

 - HomeKit support for Hue bridge groups;
 - HomeKit support for enabling/disabling Hue bridge sensors, schedules, and rules;
 - HomeKit support for the bridge link button;
-- Monitoring Hue bridges resources (sensors, lights, groups, schedules, and rules) from HomeKit, without the need to refresh the HomeKit app;
+- Monitoring Hue bridge resources (sensors, lights, groups, schedules, and rules) from HomeKit, without the need to refresh the HomeKit app;
-- Automatic discovery of Hue bridges; support for multiple Hue bridges; support for both v2 (square) and v1 (round) Hue bridges; works in combination with the HomeKit functionality of the v2 Hue bridge.
+- Automatic discovery of Hue bridges; support for multiple Hue bridges; support for both v2 (square) and v1 (round) Hue bridges; works in combination with the HomeKit functionality of the v2 Hue bridge;
+- Support for [deCONZ](https://github.com/dresden-elektronik/deconz-rest-plugin) gateways and connected devices.

 Please see the [WiKi](https://github.com/ebaauw/homebridge-hue/wiki) for a detailed description of homebridge-hue.